Market-leader in PDF software hires top B.C. computer science + engineering students

 Want to land a co-op position at one of Canada’s top employers for recent grads?
 Keep reading to learn more about Vancouver-based PDFTron and see if a co-op placement is a fit for you.

 PDFTron Systems is the provider of a market-leading PDF software development kit (SDK) used by hundreds of enterprise customers around the world.
 This spring they secured a $95 CA million investment led by Silversmith Capital Partners, a Boston-based growth equity firm.
-They also hired two students through our Tech Co-op Grant Program to work on features of their Science or knowledge put into practical use to solve problems or invent useful tools. that support their mission to change the way the world works with documents.
+They also hired two students through our Tech Co-op Grant Program to work on features of their technology that support their mission to change the way the world works with documents.

 Talking to Amy Henderson, PDFTron Systems’ HR manager, we discovered the impact the Tech Co-op Program had on the company and what’s next for them.

 Q: What did the co-op students do during their time at PDFTron?

 Amy: One, a graduate student from the University of Victoria (UVIC), applied mathematical solutions to update our annotation capabilities across document formats (we support 30+ formats beyond PDF).
 The second student, also from UVIC, worked within the Web Team and gained experience with modern full stack web development and debugging skills on our continuously evolving WebViewer demo product.

 This was both students’ first exposure to working within a tech company in an environment of professional software developers.
 It was an opportunity for them to directly apply what they had learned in school to the real world.

 Q: How did the co-op students’ roles impact the company?